redhat-developer/service-binding-operator/docs/binding-path.md

 ## Secret Path

-If your application is using a custom resource and secret path should bind at a certain location, SBO provides an API to achieve that.
+If your application is using a custom resource and secret path should bind at a custom location, SBO provides an API to achieve that.
 Here is an example CR with secret in a custom location:

 ```